 I only listen to The Verve casually, that is to say, I only know their greatet hits.
 This album is good, I never know that Bitter Sweet Symphony is the opening to this album.
 That song can go down in history (songs are overplayed for a reason).
 Classic britpop sound, if you love britpop you're probably gonna love this one, remind me of Oasis a couple of times.
 Not that much of a fresh air though.
 I personally will give it a vague 4-5, I'm hesitant in giving it a 5, so let's make it a 4.
 My favorite is Weeping Willow.

-My Bloody Valentine, a name you will almost definetly recongnise as long as you listen to shoegaze or indie rock.
-I woudn't say they are my favorite shoegaze band but you gotta admit that they are creative and skillful.
+My Bloody Valentine, I wouldn't say they are my favorite shoegaze band, but you gotta admit that they are creative and skillful.
 This album is not their best, not so melodic, not so well structured, more noisy and primitive.
-I like noise rock, it's a pleasure listening to this and oh dear it gets better.
+I like noise rock; it's a pleasure listening to this, and oh dear, it gets better.
 Personally?
-It would be nicer if there were less vocal to make more room for instrumentation, but anyways, it deserve a decent 4.5.
-I feel like I want to leave some space for loveless so 4 maybe.
-In real it's definitely above 4 though.
+It would be nicer if there were fewer vocals to make more room for instrumentation, but anyway, it deserves a decent 4.5/5 (and higher when you are used to shoegaze).

 What is this?
 I kind of like the messy instrumental part but the vocal, um... what exactly is this?
 I can stand it but I won't say I like it.
 2.5/5.